jing-xiang/hear-me-see/README.md

 React: Used for developing parts of the application's user interface.

-# Make sure you are in the correct directory by running cd hearmesee ->
+# run cd hearmesee ->
-# In the project directory, you can run:
+# In the project directory, run:

 yarn start or
 npm start